 Note that we provided options running both lengthwise and widthwise to give you flexibility for different garments and patterns.
 Here’s some recommendations for each type.

 These designs are oriented in the widthwise direction, meaning that the prints are perpendicular to the selvage.
 These are the best choice for smaller projects since you can only cut a piece as wide as the width of the fabric from selvage from selvage.
 If you want to cut long pieces (ie. for a gathered full skirt) without piecing, choose the separate listings with the Lengthwise Direction.

 These are printed in the lengthwise direction, meaning that the prints are parallel to the selvage.
 These are the best choice for garments with large pattern pieces (ie. for a gathered full skirt) since you will be able to cut a continuous length along the selvage without piecing.
 If you would prefer your print to be oriented in the widthwise direction (perpendicular to the selvage, great for smaller pieces), choose the separate listings with the Widthwise Direction.

 Our free Picnic Skirt pattern also works well with lengthwise fabric designs.

-We used 8 yards of Petal Cotton in the Lengthwise direction.
+For Melisha's sleeveless Scout Dress (shown above), we used 8 yards of Petal Cotton in the Vintage Charm Scout Allover Print - Lengthwise Direction.

 Because bandanas and scarves were so widely used in vintage scouting looks, we wanted to create our own!
 These are designed to be cut out and hemmed around the edges, so one yard will get you a 36 inch scarf to cover your curlers or make a sassy neckerchief.
 You’ll also get our Charm Scouts along the side — perfect for appliqué projects!